A Beginner's Guide To NFTs: What They Are, How To Invest, And More

 “A non-fungible token (NFT) is a certificate of authenticity and an indication of individuality.
 It’s like buying a work of art with an attachment that states that the work of art is “one of one”, the only item of its kind,” says Asher Rubinstein, an asset protection, tax law and trusts & estates attorney at Gallet Dreyer & Berkey, who has advised clients on the purchase of NFTs.

 NFTs are a unique form of investing because they function as a kind of token (think crypto) that can represent ownership of objects both physically and digitally.
-Also like crypto, NFTs can be bought and sold easily online, and they are essentially a non-transferable form of asset.
+Also like crypto, NFTs can be bought and sold easily online.
 They are truly one-of-a-kind.

 HOW CAN YOU INVEST IN NFTS?